InvirganceDocumentation/convirgance-docs/docs/file-formats.md

 */
 ```

-## More File Examples
+## Reading and Writing

-The following examples are for files with native support.
+Below are some short examples covering reading and writing with different outputs, they all follow the same pattern.

 ### Delimited Files